-Many former students who attended ITT Technical Institute (or ITT Tech) will now see full forgiveness of their student loan debt after the Department of Education reviewed the extent of the misconduct leading up to the school’s closure.
+An additional 115,000 former students who attended ITT Technical Institute (or ITT Tech) will now see full discharge of their student loan debt after the U.S. Department of Education reviewed the extent of the misconduct leading up to the school’s closure.
 This is the latest in a series of student loan discharges related to ITT Tech.

 ITT Educational Services — the parent company to ITT Tech — filed for bankruptcy in 2016.
 Here’s what former students need to know about the lawsuits surrounding the school and what the latest student loan forgiveness measures are.

-Department of Education grants full student loan forgiveness to ITT Tech students
+Department of Education grants $1.1 billion in closed school discharges to ITT Tech students

 Former ITT Tech students have seen a few waves of student loan forgiveness this year.
 In March, the Department cleared $1 billion for 72,000 borrowers.
 In June, it accepted 18,000 additional borrower defense to repayment claims for students who attended ITT Tech, resulting in $500 million in forgiveness.

 - You attended an ITT Tech school that closed (or it closed soon after you withdrew).